Haneda Airport: Number of passengers

-Cargo volume (tonnes)
+Cargo volume in tonnes

 On-time performance

-In 2022 Haneda Airport was the most on-time international airport with the fewest delays.
+In 2022, Haneda Airport was the most on-time international airport with the fewest delays worldwide.
 Flights departing Haneda had a 90.3% on-time departure rate across 373,264 total flights according to aviation analytics firm Cirium.

-Ground transportation
+Ground transport

-Rapid transit

 Haneda Airport is served by the Keikyu Airport Line and Tokyo Monorail.
-In addition, East Japan Railway Company has proposed building a new Haneda Airport Access Line connecting directly to central Tokyo by 2029.
+In addition, East Japan Railway Company's Haneda Airport Access Line is under construction and will connect Terminals 1 and 2 to central Tokyo by 2031.

-The monorail has three dedicated stations at the Terminal 1, Terminal 2 and Terminal 3, while Keikyū operates a single station between the Terminals 1 and 2 (Terminal 1·2 Station) and a stop at the Terminal 3.

-For both the monorail and Keikyu, the Terminal 3 Station was renamed from International Terminal Station in March 2020.
-The Keikyu Domestic Terminal station was renamed to the Terminal 1·2 Station.

-Keikyū offers trains to Shinagawa Station and Yokohama Station and through service to the Toei Asakusa Line, which makes several stops in eastern Tokyo.
-Some Keikyū trains also run through to the Keisei Oshiage Line and Keisei Main Line, making it possible to reach Narita International Airport by train.
-Airport Limited Express trains make the nonstop run from Haneda Airport to Shinagawa in 11 minutes.

-Tokyo Monorail trains run between the airport and Hamamatsuchō Station, where passengers can connect to the Yamanote Line to reach other points in Tokyo, or Keihin Tohoku Line to Saitama, and have a second access option to Narita Airport via Narita Express or Sōbu Line (Rapid) Trains at Tokyo Station.
-Haneda Express trains make the non-stop run from Haneda Airport to Hamamatsuchō in approximately 18 to 19 minutes.
-Hamamatsuchō Station is also located adjacent to the Toei Ōedo Line Daimon station.

-Road

-The airport is bisected by the Shuto Expressway Bayshore Route and Japan National Route 357, while Shuto Expressway Route 1 and Tokyo Metropolitan Route 311 (Kampachi-dori Ave) runs on the western perimeter.
+The airport is bisected by the Shuto Expressway Bayshore Route and Japan National Route 357, while Shuto Expressway Route 1 and Tokyo Metropolitan Route 311 (Kampachi-dori Ave) run along the western perimeter.
 Tamagawa Sky Bridge connects the airport with Japan National Route 409 and Shuto Expressway Route K6 to the southwest across Tama River.

-The airport has five parkades with P1 and P2 parkades serving Terminal 1, P3 and P4 serving Terminal 2, and P5 serving Terminal 3.

-Bus
+The airport has five parkades.

 Scheduled bus service to various points in the Kanto region is provided by Airport Transport Service (Airport Limousine) and Keihin Kyuko Bus.
 Tokyo City Air Terminal, Shinjuku Expressway Bus Terminal and Yokohama City Air Terminal are major limousine bus terminals.

-Transfer to/from Narita Airport
+Emirates operates bus services to Shinagawa Station and Tokyo Station.

-Haneda Airport is approximately 1.5 to 2 hours from Narita Airport by rail or bus.
-Keisei runs direct suburban trains (called "Access Express") between Haneda and Narita in 93 minutes for ¥1800 as of February 2019.
+Keisei runs direct suburban trains (called "Access Express") between Haneda and Narita in 93 minutes.
 There are also direct buses between the airports operated by Airport Limousine Bus.
 The journey takes 65–85 minutes or longer depending on traffic.